Tasmania Self Drive Holiday – Discover Tasmania

 Unique works of nature @Tessellated Pavement, Eaglehawk Neck.

 From the quick photo session at Dunalley, we next make haste to the Tessellated Pavement, just 18 min (20.1km) drive away.
 This is a most unusual attraction, where a part of the shore is covered in a pattern of regular rectangular saltwater pools.
 Although these depressions look distinctly man-made, they are the result of a rare type of natural erosion.
-Occurring near sea coasts on flat rock which has broken into regular blocks, the effect is known as “tessellated pavement” for its resemblance to Roman mosaic floors.
+Occurring near sea coasts on a flat rock which has broken into regular blocks, the effect is known as “tessellated pavement” for its resemblance to Roman mosaic floors.
 The pavement takes two forms.
-Depressions are known as pan formations, occurring when saltwater wears away the center portion of the stones into pools.
-The opposite effect is known as a loaf formation, when the edges of the stone are worn away leaving a rounded crown resembling rising bread.
+Depressions are known as pan formations, occurring when saltwater wears away the centre portion of the stones into pools.
+The opposite effect is known as a loaf formation when the edges of the stone are worn away leaving a rounded crown resembling rising bread.
 Tessellated pavement is extremely rare, found only in a few places on Earth.

 Amazing works of nature, right there in front of us.
-Before I researched and was clueless of this crisscrossed rock feature, I had the impression that it’s some sort of ancient ruins as the structure really looked man-made.
+Before I researched and was clueless about this crisscrossed rock feature, I had the impression that it’s some sort of ancient ruins as the structure really looked man-made.
 But the realization of this as works of nature made me all the more impressed with how much nature has festooned this gorgeous island.

 Precious Mother Nature’s Works of Art, all laid out for us to enjoy.
 Truly a privilege to see this rare natural occurrence estimated to be between 60-160 million years old.

 Yours truly, with picture shot by Cindy.
 Trying my best to get the best angle at the venue.